jirilebl/quickpres/README.md

 The `buildprswatch.sh` is an even more Linux/GNOME specific script for writing presentations.
 You need zsh, epiphany (gnome web), and gvim.
-You start it as `./buildprswatch.sh pres` and it starts an editor on pres.prs, starts epiphany on pres.html.
+You start it as `./buildprswatch.sh pres` and it starts an editor (gvim, if you want another editor, you have to edit the script) on pres.prs, starts epiphany on pres.html.
 Whenever you save, the script will rerun quick press (with -A), and epihpany automatically reloads.
 You might need to edit this script to suit.